TJ Friedl Player Props: Reds vs. Padres

 Padres Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Padres pitching staff ranks 15th in MLB.
+- The Padres pitching staff is 16th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Padres' 3.85 team ERA ranks eighth across all MLB pitching staffs.
+- The Padres have the eighth-ranked team ERA among all MLB pitching staffs (3.86).

-- Padres pitchers combine to give up 90 total home runs at a clip of 1.1 per game (to rank 14th in baseball).
+- The Padres rank 15th in baseball in home runs surrendered (91 total, 1.1 per game).

+- Morejon makes his first start of the season for the Padres.

 © 2023 Data Skrive.
 All rights reserved.